 If you’re confident with legal jargon and tax forms and have plenty of free time to deal with the estate admin, you can probably do everything yourself.

-If you’re worried about making mistakes with the forms but are happy to deal with the estate admin yourself, a grant-only probate service may be the best option for you.
+If you’re worried about making mistakes with the forms but are happy to deal with the estate admin yourself, an Essential Probate (grant-only) service may be the best option for you.

-If you’re worried about making mistakes with the forms and feel like there’s too much work involved with the estate admin, you’re probably better off going with a full estate administration service.
+If you’re worried about making mistakes with the forms and feel like there’s too much work involved with the estate admin, you’re probably better off going with a Complete Probate service.

-To speak to a probate specialist about either of our grant-only or full estate administration services, please call us on 020 3695 2090.
+To speak to a probate specialist about either of our Essential or Complete Probate services, please call us on 020 3695 2090.

 How to get a grant of representation